tscode/StructPack.jl/README.md

 - need to serialize arbitrary julia objects (functions, ...).
 - have enormous files and need lazy loading capabilities.
-- want to read arbitrary msgpack files from external sources.

-While the functionality to read generic msgpack is included (currently without support for the [timestamp](https://github.com/msgpack/msgpack/blob/master/spec.md#timestamp-extension-type) extension type), you should also consider the excellent package [MsgPack.jl](https://github.com/JuliaIO/MsgPack.jl), which served as inspiration for StructPack.jl.
+While the functionality to read generic msgpack files is included (currently without support for the [timestamp](https://github.com/msgpack/msgpack/blob/master/spec.md#timestamp-extension-type) extension type) and is viewed as a major design goal of StructPack.jl, you should also consider the excellent package [MsgPack.jl](https://github.com/JuliaIO/MsgPack.jl), which served as inspiration for StructPack.jl.

 ## Installation
 You can install StructPack.jl from the general julia registry.